Y4xx/task-mate/Readme.md

-# TaskDeck - Task Management Application
+# TaskMate - Task Management Application

 ## Overview
-TaskDeck is a full-stack task management application that allows users to create, manage, and share tasks.
+TaskMate is a full-stack task management application that allows users to create, manage, and share tasks.
 Built with React.js for the frontend and Node.js/Express for the backend.

 ## Features